ttaubert/octoblog/_posts/2018-08-16-bitslicing-with-karnaugh-maps.markdown

 The [Quine–McCluskey algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm)
 is functionally identical to K-maps but can handle an arbitrary number of input variables in its original variant -- although the running time grows exponentially with the number of variables.
-That shouldn't affect us though, S-boxes usually don't have too many inputs anyway.
-Maybe I'll write about this one next...
+Not too problematic for us, S-boxes usually don't have too many inputs anyway...

-(Thanks for reading this far!)